 Blame, shame, guilt – the 3 brothers of lower vibrational frequency

 I realize that sharing this change in perception of our collectively experienced reality, opens me up to the only defense that the people supporting the current narrative have and that is attack.
-But being called a racist has become absolutely meaningless, in our times because it has been used so much in all the wrong ways that it has lost all original meaning.
+But being called a racist has become absolutely meaningless in our times, because it has been used so much in all the wrong ways that it has lost all original meaning.

-It has simply become a way to get people, to do what you want and say what you want to hear.
+Calling someone a racist has simply become a way to get people, to do what you want and say what you want to hear.

 There are now calls to remove ‘racist’ Gandhi statue in Leicester.
 Source: BBC If you get to pick your battles, then this one will not bring about more equality for people of color, if we even start creating division among the people of color themselves.
 Mahatma Gandhi was of course Indian and a person of color, he did apparently have racist beliefs (to me that shows how pervasive the problem really is and that it needs to be solved collectively).
 This issue goes much deeper than white privilege and white guilt and it needs to be addressed deeper.

 Racism has become a witch hunt over the past decades, that has not benefited people of color individually or collectively in any way that really counts.
 Bringing people to their knees emotionally, financially or in any other way by blaming them, shaming them or guilting them will not bring about lasting or effective change.